johnpuddephatt/oclt/_pages/jobs.md

 ---
 ## Administrative Officer

 We’re looking for someone with bags of talent and energy.
-Relevant experience would be an advantage but not a necessity as full training will be given
+Relevant experience would be an advantage but not a necessity as full training will be given.

 <div class="pullout-box">

-<h2>Headline details</h2>
+<h3>Headline details</h3>

 <ul> <li>Office Location: Makespace Oxford</li>